Description

 The Crumb Picker and Brush was a functional masterpiece that seamlessly married utility with artistic expression.
 Crafted with meticulous precision, this accessory was designed to serve the practical purpose of tidying up a dining table.
 Its primary components included a slender, elegantly curved handle and a set of bristles, paired with a miniature pan-like structure.

-At the heart of the Crumb Picker and Brush’s allure lay its unmistakable Chinese influence.
+At the heart of the allure lay its unmistakable Chinese influence.
 This era was marked by a fervent fascination with the mystique of the East, with China at its epicenter.
 The aesthetic vocabulary of Chinese art, characterized by intricate motifs, rich colors, and delicate craftsmanship, was readily embraced by the French aristocracy.